Make Her Feel Welcome with Chic Points

 thank you to all of you ladies for your kindness.
 I took the decision to speak to my doctor, and perhaps to see a professional makeup and hair artist to give me a piece of advice and help me feel better.
 I keep plastic surgery in my mind, but you are right, I should first try other ways to feel more confident, as it’s so expensive and a very big transformation and shock.posted about 2 years ago

 Personally, I think you’re stunning.
 You have a lovely slope to your nose, great skin, long legs and from what I tried to see, breasts.
 I think if anyone is being that cruel to you, then they likely have an issue with themselves (as in jealousy or self-esteem issues).

 Regarding the plastic surgery, I do not think you need any.
 If you are seriously unhappy with your chin, you could consider dermal fillers, like Sculptra, which could add volume to your chin without surgery.
 Additionally, it would not be permanent, so if you did not care for it, you wouldn’t be “stuck with it” :)

-Honestly, you’re a pretty girl…if you do anything, go slow and try non-invasive options before going permanent.posted about 1 year ago
+Honestly, you’re a pretty girl…if you do anything, go slow and try non-invasive options before going permanent.posted over 1 year ago

 this thread was so old…

 breast implants sure are an investment. you need to check on them every 2 or 3 years. that will cost.
 Plus they do not last a lifetime. they won’t prevent your breasts from sagging. a nose job is forever. if it turns out ok. if it doesnt, you’ll have to redo it. the surgeries are painful. you’ll have scars, bruises, the area will be more sensitive.